jamesclancy/SafeCardGame/README.md

                 ) (Ok List.empty)
 ```

-Next I need to modify the player creatures to also reference the state.
+Next, I need to modify the player creatures to also reference the state.

-Do do this I created three functions:
+To do this I created three functions:

 ```